-Visually examine the CV belt (Figure 10) and determine if it is full of tiny cracks, frayed, peeling, has pieces of rubber missing, or is otherwise damaged.
+Visually examine the V-belts (Figure 9) and determine if they have any tiny cracks, frayed, has pieces of rubber missing, is peeling or otherwise damaged.

-Also, examine the belt and determine if it is oil soaked or glazed (hard shiny appearance on the sides of the belt).
-Either of these two conditions can cause the belt to run hot, which can weaken it and increase the chance of it breaking.
+Also, examine the belts and determine if they are oil soaked or "glazed" (hard shiny appearance on the sides of the belt).
+Either of these two conditions can cause the belts to run hot, which can weaken them and increase the danger of it breaking.

-If the CV belt exhibits any of the above wear conditions, replace the CV belt immediately.
+If the V-belts exhibits any of the above wear conditions replace them immediately

-Figure 10.
-CV Belt Inspection
+Figure 9.
+Drive Belt Inspection